TheMarco/The-Last-Weather-App/README.md

 I've decided to make this code Open Source so other BlackBerry&reg; WebWorks developers can take a look at it and maybe learn something for their own apps.

+## Contact me

+If you have any questions, suggestions or other feedback, please contact me at marcovhv - at - gmail.com.